pic

 Barrett's Esophagus services offered in Lone Tree, CO

 Some people with gastroesophageal reflux disease (GERD) develop Barrett’s esophagus, which can lead to cancer.
-At the Institute of Esophageal and Reflux Surgery in Lone Tree, Colorado, a part of SOFI Research, LLC, Reginald Bell, MD, and Philip Woodworth, MD, offer specialized Barrett’s esophagus treatments.
+At the Institute of Esophageal and Reflux Surgery in Lone Tree, Colorado, a part of SOFI Research, LLC, Philip Woodworth, MD, offer specialized Barrett’s esophagus treatments.
 They perform cutting-edge procedures like radiofrequency ablation (RFA) using the Barrx system.
 Call the Institute of Esophageal and Reflux Surgery today or book an appointment online to benefit from expert Barrett’s esophagus treatment.

 Barrett's Esophagus Q & A